 The USDA Rural Development is committed to helping improve the economy and quality of life in rural America.
 One of the many ways are the Homeownership Programs.
 Housing Programs allow families and individuals to own safe and affordable homes located in rural America.

 Well-built, affordable housing is essential to the vitality of communities in rural America.

 Become a Homeowner

-USDA loans are popular because they don’t require any down payment, so you can finance 100 percent of your home’s value.
-Plus, the U.S. Department of Agriculture guarantees these loans, making them attractive to both lenders and homebuyers.
+USDA home loans are a popular option because they don’t require any down payment so that you can finance 100% of your home’s value.
+Plus, the U.S. Department of Agriculture guarantees these loans, making them attractive to lenders and homebuyers.

 - Only for first-time homebuyers

 USDA home loans, sometimes referred to as “rural housing loans” because the U.S. Department of Agriculture guarantees the loans, are a great option for first-time homebuyers.
 USDA loans must be used for your primary residence, not a second home.
 You also have to meet the eligibility requirements.

 - USDA home loans do not require a down payment